rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 Each profile type will call out if something should be targeted to devices or users (there will be a sub-heading in each section for Device Settings and User Settings)

+This guide is not all-inclusive.
+There will be additional settings that should be added.
+We invite you to submit an issue or pull request at the top of the page.
+The more feedback we get from the community, the better we can make this resource.

 # Settings Catalog
 Settings Catalog is the preferred way to set policies/settings within Intune.
 There is a lot of overlap between what the Settings Catalog can do and other template types.